Gorillas test positive for coronavirus at San Diego park

 The gorillas infected at the San Diego safari park are western lowland gorillas, whose population has declined by more than 60% over the last two decades because of poaching and disease, according to the World Wildlife Fund.

-The safari park tested the troop of gorillas after two apes began coughing Jan.
-6. The test results were confirmed by the U.S Department of Agriculture National Veterinary Services Laboratories.
+The safari park tested feces of the troop of gorillas after two apes began coughing Jan.
+6. Positive test results were confirmed by the U.S Department of Agriculture National Veterinary Services Laboratories in three gorillas.
+Feces from all eight in the troop are being taken for testing.

 Zoo officials are talking to experts who have been treating the coronavirus in humans in case the animals’ develop more severe symptoms.
 They will remain together since separating them could be harmful to the gorillas that live in tight-knit groups.